Scientific Name

 Description

-Sedum palmeri is an attractive succulent subshrub with rosettes of thick fleshy pale green leaves at the ends of flexuous stems.
-It grows up to 10 inches (25 cm) tall with a spread of 20 inches (50 cm).
+Sedum palmeri is an attractive succulent subshrub with rosettes of thick, fleshy, pale green leaves at the ends of flexuous stems.
+It can grow up to 10 inches (25 cm) tall and spread 20 inches (50 cm).
 The rosettes are usually about 1.6 inches (4 cm) in diameter.
-Leaves are narrowly spatulate, sometimes slightly pointed, and grow up to 1.2 inches (3 cm) long.
+The leaves are narrowly spatulate, sometimes slightly pointed, and can measure up to 1.2 inches (3 cm) long.
 They turn reddish-pink in winter or if grown in strong sunlight.
-Flowers are golden yellow, star-shaped and appear in late winter or early spring.

 How to Grow and Care for Sedum palmeri

-Soil: Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
+Soil: Sedums do not tolerate waterlogged soil, so drainage is essential to prevent root rot.
 Choose a gritty, well-draining soil.

 Watering: Sedum plants are drought-tolerant but do need some water.
 They do their best with regular watering from spring through fall.
-Water thoroughly and wait for the soil to dry out before watering again.
+Water thoroughly, then wait for the soil to dry before watering again.

 Propagation: Once you have one Sedum, it is easy to make more by taking stems or leaf cuttings and dividing the plant.
 Sedums are also easy to grow from seed.